julianclmn/bootstrap-boilerplate/README.md

-#bootstrap-boilerplate
+# bootstrap-boilerplate

-##Boiler plate repository for new bootstrap website
+## Boiler plate repository for new bootstrap website

-###Steps to get up and running
+### Steps to get up and running

-1.Clone Repositroy
+1. Clone Repositroy

 2. Open in VS Code